Isaac is a tech enthusiast who enjoys following top brands and closely reviewing new gadgets in both the PC and smartphone markets.

-When the Intel Core i9-9900K processor came out last year, it was described as the next level of desktop processors.
+When the Intel Core i9-9900K processor came out in 2018, it was described as the next level of desktop processors.
 Supporting systems with 64 GB of RAM and packing a ton of power, it was designed with gamers, creators and 4K UHD entertainment in mind.

 The mesmerizing component can be overclocked to unlock even higher potentials—an advantage that is highlighted by the “K” letter in the processor’s name.
 If you are planning to build your custom gaming desktop, however, just keep in mind that, for now, all 9th Generation Intel Core desktop CPUs require a motherboard based on the Intel 300 series chipset.